 Students who drop classes more than three weeks after the beginning of the semester will receive an ‘F’ for the class unless special circumstances dictate otherwise and approved by the building administrator.
 If a student drops a class, the parents/guardians must find an accredited academic solution.

 Advisory: Highline CHOICE Academy assigns students to an advisory group.
 These students meet with their advisor each day for twenty minutes to work on graduation plans, life skills, future planning, student portfolios, and elective presentations.
 Students will receive a .25 elective credit each semester.

 Elective class completed off-campus: fall under the Alternative Learning Experience (ALE) Independent Contract Requirements.
 These requirements are an integral part of our parent/guardian partnership program and are overseen by the Advisory teacher.
 Grades for these elective courses are contingent on weekly logs completed by both student and mentor, then authenticated by a parent/guardian.
-Participants in this program commit to legal authentication of weekly logs, a monthly progress check, signature, and a minimum of one day per semester for formal presentation of the student’s achievements.
+Participants in this program commit to legal authentication of weekly logs, a weekly progress check with Advisory teacher, signature, and a minimum of one day per semester for formal presentation of the student’s achievements.

 Puget Sound Skills Center (PSSC): Eleventh (11th) and twelfth (12th) graders may participate in vocational, technical, and occupational job training programs at the Puget Sound Skills Center (PSSC) while attending Highline CHOICE Academy.
 PSSC is within walking distance from Highline CHOICE Academy.